flogbl/buf_read_splitter/README.md

 ```rust
 reader.set_limit_read(None);
 ```

 \
-A call to "`.next_part()`" pass to the next part, skipping until the next part if the end was not reached

-\
 For debug purpose, you can activate the "log" features in the Cargo.toml (note that it slows down the processing) :